Club constitution

 Membership

-1. There shall be the following classes of members:
+2. There shall be the following classes of members:

-1. Seniors (25+ years)
+• Seniors (25+ years)

-2. Seniors (18 to 24 years inclusive)
+• Seniors (18 to 24 years inclusive)

-3. Juniors (10 to 17 years inclusive)
+• Juniors (10 to 17 years inclusive)

-4. Senior Associates (18+ years)
+• Senior Associates (18+ years)

-5. Junior Associates (10 to 17 years inclusive)
+• Junior Associates (10 to 17 years inclusive)

-2. All members shall accept the jurisdiction of the Club and abide by its Constitution, Disciplinary Procedure, Child Protection Policy and Shooting Etiquette.
+3. At the time of joining or renewal, all members shall accept the jurisdiction of the Club and abide by its Constitution, Disciplinary Procedure, Child Protection Policy and Shooting Etiquette.

-• (iv) All junior members aged 17 years, if arriving and departing a shooting session unaccompanied by their parent or adult legal guardian, shall fully complete the Club’s Junior Shooting Register including a contact telephone number on which their parent or adult legal guardian can be reached at all times while the junior member is shooting.
+• (d) All members aged 17 years, if arriving and departing a shooting session unaccompanied by their parent or adult legal guardian, shall fully complete the Club’s Junior Shooting Register including a contact telephone number on which their parent or adult legal guardian can be reached at all times while the junior member is shooting.

-4. The Club follows Archery GB guidelines regarding child protection policies.
+5. The Club follows Archery GB guidelines regarding child protection policies.

 How people join the Club